mondoohq/docs/docs/mql/terraform.md

 Mondoo providers are plugins for cnspec/cnquery that let you connect Mondoo to different platforms and data sources.
 Each provider understands how to talk to a specific technology (like AWS, GCP, Azure, Kubernetes, or Terraform) and exposes that environment in a way you can query with MQL.

-Think of providers as connectors: they translate an external system’s data (cloud APIs, config files, Terraform plans, etc.) into Mondoo’s queryable objects.
+Think of providers as connectors: they translate an external system's data (cloud APIs, config files, Terraform plans, etc.) into Mondoo's queryable objects.

 ### The cnspec Terraform Provider

 Mondoo's Terraform provider for cnspec is not the same thing as a HashiCorp Terraform provider.
-Instead, it’s a cnspec plugin that knows how to parse Terraform data and make it available in MQL.
+Instead, it's a cnspec plugin that knows how to parse Terraform data and make it available in MQL.

 With the Terraform provider you can: